-- A. An employee may be granted a rest period on State time not to exceed fifteen (15) minutes each four (4) hours of his/her work shift not to exceed thirty (30) minutes each workday.
+- A. An employee may be granted a rest period on State time not to exceed fifteen (15) minutes each four (4) hours of the employee's work shift not to exceed thirty (30) minutes each workday.
 A rest period will not normally be granted during the first or last hour of the work shift.
-An employee shall be permitted to leave his/her work area during the rest period.
-Employees in twenty-four (24) hour institutions, hospitals, State Special Schools, or Developmental Centers may be required to notify their supervisors before leaving their work area and inform them of their location for the rest period. - B. An additional five (5) minute break per continuous hour of work on a computer shall be granted to an employee in an hour when no other break or rest period has been granted.
-Upon the Union's request, the State shall consider permitting other employees the additional rest periods.

-- C. Rest periods may not be accumulated nor may they be used to "make-up" time. - D. If a Unit 15 employee in the CDCR who has a custody control assignment is unable to take his/her individual rest period due to workload and/or lack of coverage and the supervisor provides for coverage, the supervisor will allow the employee to combine the daily rest periods into one rest period, not to exceed a total of thirty (30) minutes.
+An employee shall be permitted to leave the employee's work area during the rest period.
+Employees in twenty-four (24) hour institutions, hospitals, State Special Schools, or Developmental Centers may be required to notify the employee's supervisors before leaving the employee's work area and inform them of the employee's location for the rest period. - B. An additional five (5) minute break per continuous hour of work on a computer shall be granted to an employee in an hour when no other break or rest period has been granted.
+Upon the Union's request, the State shall consider permitting other employees the additional rest periods. - C. Rest periods may not be accumulated nor may rest periods be used to "make-up" time. - D. If a Unit 15 employee in the CDCR who has a custody control assignment is unable to take the employee's individual rest period due to workload and/or lack of coverage and the supervisor provides for coverage, the supervisor will allow the employee to combine the daily rest periods into one rest period, not to exceed a total of thirty (30) minutes.

 - A. One (1) rest period of fifteen (15) minutes shall be scheduled by the supervisor during each four (4) hour segment worked by the employee.
 Employees shall be permitted to take breaks except when required to meet an unforeseen business necessity. - B. A rest period shall not be granted during the first or last hour of the work shift.
-Rest periods may not be accumulated, nor may they be used for overtime purposes. - C. With the approval of his/her supervisor, the employee may take the break away from the employee's work area provided the employee is back in the work assignment at the end of the rest period.
+Rest periods may not be accumulated, nor may rest periods be used for overtime purposes. - C. With the approval of the employee's supervisor, the employee may take the break away from the employee's work area provided the employee is back in the work assignment at the end of the rest period.

-- A. An employee may be granted a rest period on State time not to exceed fifteen (15) minutes each four (4) hours of his/her work shift not to exceed thirty (30) minutes each workday.
+A. An employee may be granted a rest period on State time not to exceed fifteen (15) minutes each four (4) hours of the employee's work shift not to exceed thirty (30) minutes each workday.
 A rest period will not normally be granted during the first or last hour of the work shift.
-An employee shall be permitted to leave his/her work area during the rest period.
-Employees in twenty-four (24) hour institutions, hospitals, State Special Schools, or Developmental Centers may be required to notify their supervisors before leaving their work area and inform them of their location for the rest period. - B. An additional five (5) minute break per continuous hour of work on a computer shall be granted to an employee in an hour when no other break or rest period has been granted.
-Upon the Union's request, the State shall consider permitting other employees the additional rest periods. - C. Rest periods may not be accumulated nor may they be used to "make-up" time.
+An employee shall be permitted to leave the employee's work area during the rest period.
+Employees in twenty-four (24) hour institutions, hospitals, State Special Schools, or Developmental Centers may be required to notify the employee's supervisors before leaving the employee's work area and inform them of the employee's location for the rest period.

+- B. An additional five (5) minute break per continuous hour of work on a computer shall be granted to an employee in an hour when no other break or rest period has been granted.
+Upon the Union's request, the State shall consider permitting other employees the additional rest periods. - C. Rest periods may not be accumulated nor may rest periods be used to "make-up" time.